Archive for February, 2011

 This delicious brew is made from young tea leaves that are crushed into a fine and glowy green powder.
 It can have a milky texture since you actually drink the whole leaves, instead of removing them from an infusion.
 Matcha is prepared and served during traditional tea ceremonies in Japan to imbue the spirit with humility and calm.
 I like to use the powder to make the most incredible lattes and ice-cream!

 The first and most tender wooly leaf buds of the Camellia sinensis tree are hand-harvested every spring for just a few days to produce this tea which is delicate and smooth with light floral notes and a soft nutty finish.
-Very rich in anti-oxidants.
+A source of anti-oxidants.

 Imagine a mouthful of flowers at sunset…that‘s the experience this tea provides.
 To make this elegant brew, the young downy tea leaf shoots are rolled into pearls and covered with fresh jasmine blossoms.
 Once the delicate tea leaves have absorbed the flowers’ sweet perfume, the pearls are separated and ready to steep.